ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 2) confirm `rcvr_locations` for this schema have been verified.

-If a Push is ongoing, or if verification has not yet occured, you **must** wait for it to be completed before processing beyond this point.
+If a Push is ongoing, or if verification has not yet occurred, you **must** wait for it to be completed before processing beyond this point.

 #### Task list checkpoint